Viscosity Solutions of Fully Nonlinear Elliptic Path Dependent PDEs: Existence

 \subsection{Regularity}

-The non-continuity of the hitting time $\ch_Q(\o)$ brings difficulty to the proof of the regularity of $u$.
+The non-continuity of the hitting time $\ch_Q(\cd)$ brings difficulty to the proof of the regularity of $u$.
 One cannot adapt the method used in \cite{ETZ3}.
-In our approach, we make use of the uniform continuity of the solution of the path-frozen PDEs proved in (ii) of Lemma \ref{lem:frozen construct}.
+In our approach, we make use of the estimate \eqref{eq:theta uni} for the solution of the path-frozen PDE's.